Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1-32: ON, the number of human survivors required to be present for all Mutant Tanks to be effective.
 			"Requires Humans"			"0"

+			// Restrict all Mutant Tanks to this game.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// 0: OFF
+			// 1: Left 4 Dead 1 only.
+			// 2: Left 4 Dead 2 only.
+			"Game Type"				"0"

 			// Enable all Mutant Tanks.
 			// Note: This setting determines full availability.
 Even if other spawn settings are enabled while this is disabled, all Mutant Tanks will stay disabled.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.